 - CBIZ Tips for Surviving Market Volatility during COVID-19 Uncertainty

 Eligible employees may enroll by completing a Salary Reduction Form and Elective Deferral Agreement and returning it to the Human Resources Department.

-Part-time employees not eligible to participate in the DC portion of the plan may participate in the TDA portion by completing the Salary Reduction Form and Election Deferral Agreement for Part-time Employees and returning it to the Human Resources Department.
+Part-time employees not eligible to participate in the DC portion of the plan may participate in the SRA portion by completing the Salary Reduction Form and Election Deferral Agreement for Part-time Employees and returning it to the Human Resources Department.